bchainhub/foxar/docs/dev/debugging.md

-## Debugging Foundry tools
+## Debugging Orbitalis tools

-This is a working document intended to outline some commands contributors can use to debug various parts of Foundry.
+This is a working document intended to outline some commands contributors can use to debug various parts of Orbitalis.

 ### Logs